Japanese coup d'état in French Indochina: Opposing forces

+French Army

-In early 1945 the French Indochina army still outnumbered the Japanese in the colony and comprised about 65,000 men, of whom 48,500 were locally recruited Tirailleurs indochinois under French officers.
+In early 1945, the French Indochina army still outnumbered the Japanese in the colony and comprised about 65,000 men, of whom 48,500 were locally recruited Tirailleurs indochinois under French officers.
 The remainder were French regulars of the Colonial Army plus three battalions of the Foreign Legion.
 A separate force of indigenous gardes indochinois (gendarmerie) numbered 27,000.

-Since the fall of France in June 1940 no replacements or supplies had been received from outside Indochina.
-By March 1945 only about 30,000 French troops could be described as fully combat ready, the remainder serving in garrison or support units.
-At the beginning of 1945 the understrength Japanese Thirty-Eighth Army was composed of 30,000 troops, a force that was substantially increased by 25,000 reinforcements brought in from China, Thailand, and Burma in the following months.
+Despite superiority in number, since the fall of France in June 1940 no replacements or supplies had been received from outside Indochina.
+By March 1945, only about 30,000 French troops could be described as fully combat ready, the remainder serving in garrison or support units.
+French troops, since the collapse of their authority in Indochina, were exclusively used by the Japanese to suppress insurgencies by various nationalist movements in Vietnam, mainly the Việt Minh; the French had already developed a reputation of repressive behaviour toward the native population, which hindered any opportunity to recruit local support.

+Japanese Army

+At the beginning of 1945, the understrength Japanese Thirty-Eighth Army was composed of 30,000 troops, a force that was substantially increased by 25,000 reinforcements brought in from China, Thailand, and Burma in the following months.
+Despite an initial disparity in numbers, the disciplined, well-equipped and battle-hardened Japanese troops enjoyed local superiority over their French counterparts even prior to the coup.

 The coup

+Japanese ultimatum

 In early March 1945 Japanese forces were redeployed around the main French garrison towns throughout Indochina, linked by radio to the Southern area headquarters.
 French officers and civilian officials were however forewarned of an attack through troop movements, and some garrisons were put on alert.
 The Japanese envoy in Saigon Ambassador Shunichi Matsumoto declared to Decoux that since an Allied landing in Indochina was inevitable, Tokyo command wished to put into place a "common defence" of Indochina.
 Decoux however resisted stating that this would be a catalyst for an Allied invasion but suggested that Japanese control would be accepted if they actually invaded.
 This was not enough and Tsuchihashi accused Decoux of playing for time.

 On 9 March, after more stalling by Decoux, Tsuchihashi delivered an ultimatum for French troops to disarm.
 Decoux sent a messenger to Matsumoto urging further negotiations but the message arrived at the wrong building.
 Tsuchihashi, assuming that Decoux had rejected the ultimatum, immediately ordered commencement of the coup.